krokoreit/spArgValidatorPy/README.md

 - var_name
   The name of the argument being validated.
 - min_length
   The minimum length required for a valid string.
+By default thi sis set to 1, meaning that empty strings will throw an exception.
+This can be set to 0 to allow empty strings or to any other length, against which you want to validate.
 - strict
   Optional setting to allow only a string as var_name's value, when set to True.
-The default is validation in non-strict mode, which allowes any value, which can be converted into a string.
+The default is validation in non-strict mode, which allows any value, which can be converted into a string.
 - default
   Optional setting for a string default value.
 This avoids an exception being raised in case var_name's value fails validation and this default value is returned instead.